caksoy/caksoy.github.io/critiquecorners-privacy.md

 ### Contact Us

 If you have any questions or concerns about our privacy policy, feel free to [contact us](mailto:aksoycagla94@gmail.com).
-We are here to hel.
+We are here to help.

 [back](./)